Martial music: Bagpipe

 An instrument with a piercing sound and graceful melody which is meant to be played outdoors, its main goal is to inspire men and women in the midst of conflict.
 It is also used in mourning the fallen and celebrating victory.
 Music was played in the build up to battle, but not during.

 Textual evidence for the use of Scottish bagpipes in battle dates from in 1396, when records of the Battle of the North Inch of Perth reference "warpipes" being carried into battle, though it is believed that bagpipes were originally intended for peaceful music.
 The Irish were also inspired by bagpipes, as witness in this 1586 account: "This sort of instrument is held among the Irish to be a whetstone for martial courage: for just as other soldiers are stirred by the sound of trumpets, so they are hotly stimulated to battle by the noise of this affair.
 In World War I German soldiers referred to Scottish pipers as Die Damen aus der Hölle (Ladies from Hell).
+See also: Bill Millin.